iijlab/KuMo.jl/README.md

 ## Visualization Tools

-We provide an interface to two popular visualization tools in tje Julia ecosystem:
+We provide an interface to two popular visualization tools in the Julia ecosystem:
 - (GL)Makie.jl for an interactive plot analysis
 - (Stats)Plots.jl for generating figures in LaTeX/PDF fashion